-The Application were required to made be for a minimum of 1600 Equity Shares and in multiples of 1600 Equity Shares thereafter, so as to ensure that the Application Price payable by the Bidder does not exceed ₹2.00 lakhs.
-In case of revision of Applications, the Retail Individual Bidders have to ensure that the Application Price does not exceed ₹2.00 lakhs.
+The Application must be for a minimum of 1600 Equity Shares and in multiples of 1600 Equity Shares thereafter, so as to ensure that the Application Price payable by the Bidder does not exceed 2.00 lakhs.
+In case of revision of Applications, the Retail Individual Bidders have to ensure that the Application Price does not exceed 2.00 lakhs.